-

 The tariff changes for agricultural products include immediate removals for sheep meat, wool, barley, oats and fresh rock lobsters.
 Australia will also benefit from the elimination or reduction of tariffs over 2, 4 or 6 years and some quota increase for nuts, fruit and vegetables, onions, garlic, berries, infant formula, lupins, wine and some oils.

-At the Heart of the most discussion over forecasts for Indian food demand, is the question of whether self-sufficiency can be maintained as the population continues to grow, and more particularly modernise as demand for per capita food supply also increases?
+At the heart of the most discussions over forecasts for Indian food demand, is the question of whether self-sufficiency can be maintained as the population continues to grow, and more particularly modernise as demand for per capita food supply also increases?

 {infographic1}